brianESte/puzzle-solver-extension/README.md

 www.puzzle-minesweeper.com/mosaic (mosaic.js)
 ---
-Successfully solves all 'easy' mosaic puzzles.
+Successfully solves all mosaic puzzles.
+Mosiac is quite similar to minesweeper, the main difference being that all cells, including clues, can be set or cleared.
+As such, the solver-fn setup is a little different than Minesweeper's, but all solving is basically the same.

 Size  | Difficulty | Solve Time [s]
 ------|------------|---------------